jguidry/SEE_2017_RFID_Pathways/README.md

 # See_2017_RFID_Pathways

 An RFID kiosk, terminal, and admin update system to be used by the [Birch Aquarium](https://aquarium.ucsd.edu).
-The RFID kiosk allows users to register their RFID tags using their name, highest education completed, email, and "professional pathway"; a "professional pathway" is the concept in which the content a user sees is based on the viewpoint of a chosen profession in regard to the theme of the exhibit that is displayed on a terminal.
+The RFID kiosk allows users to register their RFID tags using their name, highest education completed, email, and "professional pathway" (A "professional pathway" is the concept in which the content a user sees is based on the viewpoint of a chosen profession in regard to the theme of the exhibit that is displayed on a terminal).
 The terminal will be used to display personalized content based on a user's chosen "professional pathway" and theme of the exhibit.
 The admin update system allows Birch employees to update the media content(images and videos) that is displayed on any terminal.

 ## Getting Started